When it comes to project-based learning, not all potential projects are created equal.

-" "In general, if projects look cookie cutter and you're asked to follow a series of steps that don't seem to add up to something of value and don't allow for student voice and choice, or the artifacts are thin and prescribed, these are indicators of bad projects," " said Suzie Boss, co-author of Project-Based Learning: Your Field Guide to Real-World Projects in the Digital Age with Jane Krauss.
+"In general, if projects look cookie cutter and you're asked to follow a series of steps that don't seem to add up to something of value and don't allow for student voice and choice, or the artifacts are thin and prescribed, these are indicators of bad projects," said Suzie Boss, co-author of Reinventing Project-Based Learning: Your Field Guide to Real-World Projects in the Digital Age with Jane Krauss.

-" "Look for real-world connections and projects that can draw in subject-matter experts," " Krauss added. " "The nature of the investigation shouldn't be too schooly." "
+"Look for real-world connections and projects that can draw in subject-matter experts," Krauss added.
+"The nature of the investigation shouldn't be too schooly."

 This historical geography project has high school students create video tourism commercials for 17th century North American colonies based on research into their leadership, religion, economy, climate and culture.
 Students use persuasive writing techniques they learned in language arts to develop their scripts and then create their commercials in iMovie.
 They upload their final videos to the teacher's YouTube channel and watch them all at a viewing party.

 Fifth grade students learn the basics of economics and business by creating and operating their own video game companies.
 Teams of four students choose a vice president, chief financial officer, marketing director and game designer.
 Each team is charged with operating a company and creating a working game using Pixel Press Floors.
-Once complete, all students visit an " "arcade" " where they can use tablets to test the games.
+Once complete, all students visit an "arcade" where they can test the games.
 Students also track earnings, expenditures and profit margins and reflect on their business models and leadership approaches.